opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     An identifier that uniquely identifies the schedule

 schedule_type
     An identifier that points to the schedule's type.
-See ``Type`` section below
+See ``ScheduleType`` section below

 lines
     A list of sub-objects representing lines in the schedule.
-See ``Line`` section below
+See ``Line`` object below

 ScheduleType
 ~~~~~~~~~~~~